-- Cover letter/Statement of interest in which you describe yourself, why you would like to participate in the program, your career goals, what benefit this program will be to you, how your participation will enhance our program.
+- Cover letter/Statement of interest in which you describe yourself, why you would like to participate in the program, your career goals, what benefit this program will be to you, and how your participation will enhance our program.

 - One letter of recommendation from a professor/instructor who can comment on your interests and abilities.
-Do not use the teacher rec form From the CAA website – this is for the High School Field School Program only.

 If you have previous experience working with young people, please describe this experience in your statement of interest.
 Previous teaching experience or experience interacting with children and adults of all ages is not required, but is considered in the selection process.

 Each applicant should email or mail all materials directly to the CAA Director of Education.
 Your professor/instructor may enclose their letters in sealed envelopes and return it to you for mailing, or may email it directly to: firstname.lastname@example.org.

 Application packets received after March 16, 2015 will not be considered, nor will incomplete applications.
 Selections for the program will be made within two weeks after the application receipt deadline, and interns selected will be asked to make their decisions within a few days.